shapesmusic/Shapes-Basics-Draft/writing/about.md

 I've felt for a long time that I had a very specific answer to this question&mdash;one that could be deeply satisfying for the person asking&mdash;but there was no single place I could point to and say, "oh! you could start *here*."

-So I've felt something of a pressing need to make such a place exist.
+So I've felt something of a personal need to make such a place exist.
 And as it's started to take form, I've been able to see more clearly that the project of developing a method&mdash;and the impulse to do such a thing in the first place&mdash;is very much about asking what it means to *know* music, whether learning brings about this kind of knowing or acts more as a kind of permission, and about discovering how profoundly the activity of learning music relies on the design of music theoretical ideas.

 So now that there *is* a place to point to,  I'll start by taking you on a tour, as briefly as possible, of what you'll find here.
 And then we'll be in a good position to ask some questions about why Shapes has taken the form it has.

 I'll start this tour by showing you the first lesson, which is my favorite way to introduce Shapes:

 <style>
 .embed-container {